You’ve been in the grocery store with only one check out line.

 The first benefit is very little downtime.
 You can shut down 1 server and every thing would still work.
 This allows IT departments to update servers as needed without ever having downtime.
 The only possible way for the application to go down would be a power outage to happen and last a long time.

-They started being used in the 90s.
+Their use began in the 90s.
 But were limited to network traffic.
-Originally, they were hardware appliances (a small server created to for one purpose).
+Originally, they were hardware appliances (small server doing one purpose).
 Now they’ve taken on more duties.

 What are the other duties a load balancer does?